 Blaggut became good as well.

 Deconstructed in Outcast of Redwall.
 A ferret child was found abandoned and taken in by a resident of Redwall; because he's a ferret, and everyone assumes ferrets areAlways Chaotic Evil, he tends to get the blame for anything that goes wrong, which leads to him becoming a thief and acting out most of the stereotypes placed on him.
-The only Redwaller that never pointed an accusing finger at him was his adoptive mother; she always argued for his innocence even when it was plain he was guilty and she truly loved him, and he sacrificed himself to save her from a vermin spear.
+The only Redwaller that never pointed an accusing finger at him was his adoptive mother; she always argued for his innocence even when it was plain he was guilty.
+She truly loved him, and he later sacrificed himself to save her from a vermin spear.

 A deconstruction badly botched in the closing pages, when said Redwaller comes home and gives a speech about how the ferret in question was always evil and she shouldn't have bothered trying to change him.